 04 of 09

-Foxwoods is also about 2,5 hours from New York City.
-There are six casinos at the gambling-hotel complex, and also it's one of the largest casinos in the country with slots, table games, sports betting, and poker.
+Foxwoods is also about 2.5 hours from New York City.
+There are six casinos at the gambling-hotel complex, and also it's one of the largest gaming destinations in the country with slots, table games, sports betting, and poker.
 MGM Grand at Foxwoods is an expansion connected to the main resort by a moving walkway.
-Foxwoods books name entertainment performers like Trevor Noah, Toby Keith, and Alison Kraus.
-And there's a long list of bars and restaurants to choose from.
-This is a great place for a weekend getaway.Continue to 5 of 9 below.
+Foxwoods books entertainment performers like Trevor Noah, Toby Keith, and Alison Kraus.
+There's also a long list of bars and restaurants to choose from, so this is a great place for a weekend getaway.Continue to 5 of 9 below.

 05 of 09

-Empire City is another racino like Aqueduct, with video slot machines.
-It's connected to the Yonkers Raceway in Yonkers, Westchester, New York, about 20 miles north of Times Square.
+Empire City in Yonkers, New York, is another racino like Aqueduct, with video slot machines.
+It's connected to the Yonkers Raceway in Westchester, New York, about 20 miles north of Times Square.
 It's just north of the Bronx and about 30 minutes from Queens.
-The racino opened in 2006.
-The minimum age to play the slot machines is 18, unlike other casinos in the region, where the minimum age to play slots is 21.
+The racino opened in 2006, and stands out in part because the minimum age to play the slot machines is 18, unlike other casinos in the region, where the minimum age to play slots is 21.

 06 of 09